Isn’t it funny that when something isn’t working, most of us just “buckle down” and try harder (even if you’re lost doing the wrong thing)?

 - You have low iron levels or are borderline anemic.
 This is more common in women and rare overall for most runners, but it’s something to be aware of if you’re feeling particularly sluggish.

 - You’re chronically dehydrated.
 This likely isn’t a problem for most runners, but monitor the color of your urine.
-Fun!
+The lighter the better!

 - You need to eat more carbohydrate.
 It’s the body’s preferred fuel source for high intensity activity so don’t be fooled into thinking you can diet or cut carbs while running a lot – you can’t.